Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 Off the Beaten Path: Top 10 Hidden Gems and Best-Kept Secrets in Arizona

 Roshan drove slowly.
-Thanks goodness, there was no traffic.
+Thank goodness, there was no traffic.
 In fact, not a single car was heading in the same direction.

 It had been about 15 minutes since we entered Glen Canyon National Recreation Area.
 A trail into a slot canyon we were looking for was supposed to emerge already.
-So by that time, it became clear that we had missed one of the first hidden gems we were about to explore in the northeastern corner of Arizona.
+It looked like we had missed one of the first hidden gems we were about to explore in the northeastern corner of Arizona.

 Meet Arizona beyond Its Hidden Gems

 Home to word-famous Grand Canyon National Park, Arizona enjoys a steady influx of visitors every year.
-Those who wish to discover the state beyond its most popular natural wonders, flock to luxurious spas and enticing hiking trails in and outside Sedona
+Those who wish to discover the state beyond its most popular natural wonders, flock to luxurious spas and scenic trails in Sedona

-Once the best-kept secrets of Arizona, wondrous Horseshoe Bend and Antelope Canyon illuminated by its signature light beams allure the visitors of the state to the area right on the outskirts of the small town of Page
+Once the best-kept secrets of Arizona, wondrous Horseshoe Bend and Antelope Canyon illuminated by its signature light beams allure the visitors of the state to the outskirts of the small town of Page

 No doubt, Arizona has plenty of natural and man-made attractions that amuse locals and visitors alike.
-At one point, we had followed a trend and took a great pleasure in exploring these marvelous landmarks.
+At one point, we had followed the trend and took great pleasure in exploring these marvelous landmarks.

 During our recent visit to the Grand Canyon State, however, none of them interested us.
-A few hidden gems, or as many call them the best-kept secrets, of Arizona did, though.
+Several hidden gems, or as many call them best-kept secrets, of Arizona did.
 And we certainly went far off the beaten path to find them.

 TOP 10 HIDDEN GEMS AND BEST-KEPT SECRETS IN ARIZONA